-- Operations Management discovers instances of the configuration item types in the topology view configured into the management template.
-All Alice needs to do is to define the autoassignments that can be done for the management template.
-After finishing the configuration of the auto-assignments for the management template, Operations Management matches the configuration item types in the Management Template to discovered configuration item instances, and deploys the aspects required to monitor them automatically. - If more control is required Alice can manually assign the management template or aspect to discovered configuration items, after which Operations Management deploys the aspects in the management template.
+OMi discovers instances of the configuration item types in the topology view configured into the management template.
+All Alice needs to do is to define the auto-assignments that can be done for the management template.
+After finishing the configuration of the auto-assignments for the management template, OMi matches the configuration item types in the management template to discovered configuration item instances, and deploys the aspects required to monitor them automatically.

+If more control is required, Alice can manually assign the management template or aspect to discovered configuration items, after whichOMi deploys the aspects in the management template.